Abdul-Samad145/To-do-/README.md

 # To-do-

-In this task, I created a simple To-Do List application to manage daily tasks efficiently.
-The main purpose of this task was to understand how to add, display, and remove items dynamically using basic programming concepts.
-Users can input tasks, and the system will display them in a list format.
-Each task has a delete and edit option.
+In this project  i created a simple To-Do List application that helps manage daily tasks in an easy and organized way.
+The main purpose of this task was to understand how to work with dynamic functionality such as adding, displaying, and removing items using basic programming concepts.

+Users can type a task into the input field, and once submitted, it will immediately appear in the list below.
+This makes the process of adding and keeping track of tasks straightforward and user-friendly.
+Each task in the list is displayed with two additional options:

+Delete option :  to remove a task once it has been completed or is no longer needed.

+Edit option : to update or change the content of a task without having to delete and re-add it.

+This project gave me a clear understanding of how simple logic can be applied to create an interactive application, where the content on the screen changes dynamically based on user actions.